lugatuic/lug-docs/rfc0000-lug-constitution.md

 ### <a name="Non-Traditional-Officers"></a> Non-Traditional Officers

-Any university tier member or User Group may be appointed by the Executive Committee as a non-traditonal officer in order to oversee or administer some important process for the LUG.
+Any university tier member or User Group may be appointed by the Executive Committee as a non-traditional officer in order to oversee or administer some important process for the LUG.

 ### <a name="The-Vox"></a> The Vox